 Rule 73 - Establishes financial and reporting requirements that are deemed necessary for the regulation of captive insurance companies.
 This Rule applies to captive insurance companies as that term is defined by Ark.
 Code Ann. § 23-63-1601(8).
 The provisions of the Arkansas Insurance Code do not apply to captive insurance companies except as specifically provided in Title 23, Chapter 63, Subchapter 16, of the Arkansas Code Annotated.

 Rule 73 s 8, Organizational examination - In addition to the processing of the application, an organizational investigation or examination may be performed before an applicant is licensed.
 Such investigation or examination shall consist of a general survey of the company's corporate records, including charter, bylaws and minute books; verification of capital and surplus; verification of principal place of business; determination of assets and liabilities; and a review of such other factors as the Commissioner deems necessary.
 Per A.C.A.
-23-63-1608(a)(1), an examination shall be performed “At least one (1) time every three (3) years, or whenever the Insurance Commissioner determines it to be prudent”.
-Upon application, the commissioner may enlarge the three-year period to a five-year period, if a captive insurance company is subject during that period to a comprehensive annual audit by independent auditors approved by the commissioner of a scope satisfactory to the commissioner.
+23-63-1608(a)(1), an examination shall be performed “At least one (1) time every five (5) years, or whenever the Insurance Commissioner determines it to be prudent”.

 A.C.A.
 23-63-1602(a), when permitted by its articles of incorporation or charter, a captive insurance company may apply to the Insurance Commissioner for a license to do all insurance, including workers' compensation insurance, authorized by the Arkansas Insurance Code.